⚡️Servebolt is growing fast! Want to join our team and help grow Servebolt even faster? Check out our open jobs and apply.

 Transfer time

-The HTML, images and other elements on the webpage need to be transferred from the server to the browser.
-The distance and the total size of all the assets is what impacts the transfer time.
+The HTML, images, and other elements on the webpage need to be transferred from the server to the browser.
+The distance and the total size of all the assets are what impact the transfer time.

 Render time